xitrum-framework/xitrum-doc/guide/en/howto.rst

 Config log level, log output file etc.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In build.sbt, there's this line:
+In build.sbt, there's a line like this:

 ::

-  libraryDependencies += "ch.qos.logback" % "logback-classic" % "1.0.13"
+  libraryDependencies += "ch.qos.logback" % "logback-classic" % "1.1.2"

 This means that `Logback <http://logback.qos.ch/>`_ is used by default.
-You may replace Logback with any implementation of SLF4J.

 Logback config file is at ``config/logback.xml``.

+You may replace Logback with any other implementation of `SLF4J <http://www.slf4j.org/>`_.

 Load config files
 -----------------